 EMDR therapy is usually done within a typical psychotherapy session, although some sessions may be longer.
 EMDR can be a stand alone treatment or accompany other forms of treatment including talk therapy.
 There are eight phases to EMDR therapy: initial history discovery and treatment planning, preparation, assessment, desensitization, installation, body scan, closure, and then reevaluation.
 The number of sessions varies depending on the needs of the client, which will be assessed during the history taking and treatment planning.
 EMDR studies have shown, in some cases, to acheive desired results in less time than other therapies.

 “EMDR therapy shows that the mind can, in fact, heal from psychological trauma much as the body recovers from physical trauma.
 When you cut your hand, your body works to close the wound.
 If a foreign object or repeated injury irritates the wound, it festers and causes pain.
 Once the block is removed, healing resumes.
 EMDR therapy demonstrates that a similar sequence of events occurs with mental processes.
 The brain’s information processing system naturally moves toward mental health.
 If the system is blocked or imbalanced by the impact of a disturbing event, the emotional wound festers and can cause intense suffering.
 Once the block is removed, healing resumes.” – EMDR Institute

 How do I find an EMDR trained therapist?
 Can EMDR be done through telehealth?

 Many of our therapists at CFCE are fully trained and able to offer EMDR.
-Meg Clark Soriano, MA, LPC, ACS and Cheryl Cifelli, MSW, LCSW are Approved Consultants through EMDRIA.
+Meg Clark Soriano, MA, LPC, ACS is an Approved Consultant through EMDRIA.

 CFCE is providing EMDR services through online therapy and in person, depending on the client’s needs.